MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 **Q2.
 What is the roll-out plan?**

 Beginning in late February 2019, users were assigned licenses with the MyAnalytics service enabled.
-The add-in functionality will begin rolling out in May 2019 to give you time to manage your settings. <!-- We will update this article after we have a precise date by which you can start to manage the MyAnalytics service for your licensed users.
-[Learn more](https://docs.microsoft.com/office365/enterprise/powershell/manage-user-accounts-and-licenses-with-office-365-powershell) about license management. -->
+The add-in functionality rolled out in May 2019.

 **Q3.
 When will the Outlook add-in become available?**

-Starting in May 2019.
+The Outlook add-in is now available.

 **Q4.
 Will users receive the MyAnalytics welcome email and weekly email digest?**